radius-project/bicep-types-aws/artifacts/bicep/aws/aws.networkmanager/default/types.md

 * **CoreNetworkId**: string (Required): The ID of a core network for the VPC attachment.
 * **CreatedAt**: string (ReadOnly): Creation time of the attachment.
 * **EdgeLocation**: string (ReadOnly): The Region where the edge is located.
+* **NetworkFunctionGroupName**: string (ReadOnly): The name of the network function group attachment.
 * **Options**: [VpcOptions](#vpcoptions): Vpc options of the attachment.
 * **OwnerAccountId**: string (ReadOnly): Owner account of the attachment.
+* **ProposedNetworkFunctionGroupChange**: [ProposedNetworkFunctionGroupChange](#proposednetworkfunctiongroupchange): The attachment to move from one network function group to another.
 * **ProposedSegmentChange**: [ProposedSegmentChange](#proposedsegmentchange): The attachment to move from one segment to another.
 * **ResourceArn**: string (ReadOnly): The ARN of the Resource.
 * **SegmentName**: string (ReadOnly): The name of the segment attachment..